Trapusa and Bahalika: Sri Lanka

-What is stated in the chronicles of Sri Lanka is that, two merchant brothers, Thapassu and Bhalluka, who travel to different parts in the region, met the Buddha just after his Enlightenment while they were on their way to Rajagaha (Rajgir).
+What is stated in the chronicles of Sri Lanka is that, two merchant brothers, Thapassu and Bhalluka were from ukkalapada, Utkal or modern state of Orissa, who travelled to different parts in the region, met the Buddha just after his Enlightenment while they were on their way to Rajagaha (Rajgir).
 They offered the first alms to the Buddha.
 Taking refuge in the Buddha and the Dhamma they became the first lay disciples of the Buddha.
 Requesting the Buddha something to worship, the Buddha gave them, eight handfuls of his hair, which he obtained by stroking his head.
 During their travel they arrived at Thiriyaya (North-East of Sri Lanka) from India.
 At Thiriyaya, some of the hair relics they brought were enshrined at a Stupa built on top of a mountain which is now called Girihandu Seya.
 That is considered the first Stupa in Sri Lanka.

 Myanmar

-According to the Buddhavaṃsa, Tapussa and Bhallika — two merchant brothers from Ukkalājanapada — were passing through Bodh Gaya when they encountered the Buddha.
+According to the Buddhavaṃsa, Tapussa and Bhallika — two merchant brothers from Ukkalājanapada or modern day Orissa — were passing through Bodh Gaya when they encountered the Buddha.
 The Buddha, who was at that time enjoying the bliss of his newly attained buddhahood as he sat under a rājāyatana tree, accepted their offering of rice cake and honey and taught them some of the dharma in return.
 In so doing, they became the first lay disciples to take refuge in the teachings of the Buddha.
 The Buddha also gave eight strands of his hair to the merchants and gave them instructions on how to construct a stupa in which to enshrine these hair relics.
 The merchants presented the eight strands of hair to King Okkalapa of Dagon, who enshrined the strands along with some relics of the three preceding Buddhas (Kakusandha, Koṇāgamana, and Kassapa) in the Shwedagon Pagoda on Singuttara Hill, in present-day Myanmar.